1. What programs are offered by the Flathead Rapids?

 We would like to make it possible for any child to play competitive soccer.
 If financial assistance is required, please submit the Scholarship Application Form.
 This form can also be found on the program pages on our website.
 Scholarship funds are limited and will be awarded prior to the season.
 Check deadlines for submitting on scholarship application.

 4. When are competitive team formations, and what is expected of a player at the tryout?

 Spring Competitive Season:

-Tryouts will be held at the end of October in preparation for indoor training to begin in January.
+Tryouts for U12-U19 teams will be held at the end of October in preparation for indoor training to begin in January.
 Team formations will be based on objective evaluation by the coaches and Executive Director.